unno21/currency-converter/README.md

 6. Delete previous converted amounts

 ### Screenshots
-_Note: the screenshots use AUD as a base currency but EUR can be used instead for this challenge._
+_Note: the screenshots use AUD as a base currency but this is only for illustration purposes.
+The recommended exchange rates API limits the base currency to EUR only._

 <img src="assets/screen-01.png" alt="screenshot" style="max-width: 700px"/>
 <img src="assets/screen-02.png" alt="screenshot" style="max-width: 700px"/>